Page Reviewed / Updated - Mar. 2019

 Applicants must have a functional need for supervision and should they not receive this supervision, they might be at risk of placement in a nursing home.
 To be clear, not all of an individual's care and medical needs can be met through this program.
 It is possible to have needs that exceed the capabilities of the adult day care centers, and therefore, one may not be eligible.

 Unfortunately, qualifying for this program does not automatically mean an individual may begin receiving services.
 A waiting list for services is fairly common and prioritization is not first come, first serve.
-Rather, prioritization is weighted toward those who are at the greatest risk of nursing home placement, those with the greatest financial need, and those who reside in rural areas of the state.
+Rather, prioritization is weighted toward those who are at the greatest risk of nursing home placement, those with the greatest financial need (meaning those who have income at or below the federal poverty level, which as of 2019, is $15,600 / year, or stated differently, $1,300 / month), and those who reside in rural areas of the state.
 Native Alaskans are also given priority.

 In the Adult Day Care Centers, the primary benefit is personal care and assistance with the Activities of Daily Living (ADLs), such as getting in and out of a chair, moving from one room to another, using the bathroom, and eating.
 A variety of therapies are also provided, as well as snacks and meals, recreational activities, arts and crafts, medication oversight, and health monitoring.
 Some adult day care centers also provide transportation assistance (getting to and from adult day care).
 This program is also a means to provide respite care to relieve primary caregivers of their caregiving duties, as well as to provide the opportunity for education.